swimlane/pyews/docs/index.rst

 Usage example
 """""""""""""""""

-The first step in using pyews is that you need to create a userconfiguration object.
+The first step in using **pyews** is that you need to create a :doc:`configuration/userconfiguration` object.
 Think of this as all the connection information for Exchange Web Services.
-An example of creating a userconfiguration using Office 365 Autodiscover is:
+An example of creating a :doc:`configuration/userconfiguration` using Office 365 Autodiscover is:

 .. code-block:: python
    :linenos: